Contact Us

 Danny and his team participate in service opportunities that advance and spotlight priority areas.
 Learn about some of those previous service events below:

-Highlighted priorities: A City that Tells its Stories, A thriving and sustainable built environment
+Highlighted pillars: A city that tells its stories, A thriving and sustainable built environment

 The Mayor participated in service projects coordinated by the National Parks Service and Richmond Parks and Rec at Abner Clay Park in the Jackson Ward neighborhood.